mattjt/pyKeylogger/README.md

 -
 - The compiled executable has a tendency to get flagged by AV systems
     - Create an exclusion or turn off AV before running the keylogger executable
+- The pyWinhook package is finicky with which systems it will install on.
+If the provided one does not work, try downloading a different one from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pywinhook

 Usage/Deployment
 -